Country Full Of Talent And Potential To Progress: Rana Tanveer - UrduPoint

 Country Full Of Talent And Potential To Progress: Rana Tanveer

-LAHORE, (UrduPoint / Pakistan Point News - 12th Oct, 2024) Federal Minister for Industries and Production Rana Tanveer Hussain said on Saturday that the country had a lot of talent and potential to progress and no doubt that coming time was a good time.
+LAHORE, (UrduPoint / Pakistan Point News - 12th Oct, 2024) Federal Minister for Industries and Production Rana Tanveer Hussain said on Saturday that the country had a lot of talent and potential to progress, and no doubt that the coming time was a good time.

-He said this while addressing a ceremony held at Sazgar car Plant at Raiwind Road.
-He said the government was focusing on hybrid cars, adding that petrol and vehicles were huge burden on country's import bill.
+He said this while addressing a ceremony, held at Sazgar car Plant, situated at Raiwind Road Lahore.
+He said the government was focusing on hybrid cars, adding that petrol vehicles were a huge burden on the country's import bill.

 Rana Tanveer said that solarization was among priorities of the government.